Does Lysine Work For Acne? The Answer Might Surprise You

 Say ‘bye’ to those pesky pimples and slow down signs of aging with this organic compound.

 Acne is one of the most common skin conditions that give sleepless nights to many, mostly teenagers and youngsters.
 But contrary to what is popularized on social media, is it okay to use lysine for acne?
-Lysine is one of the nine essential amino acids that our body cannot synthesize but play a crucial role in tissue repair.
+Lysine is one of the nine essential amino acids that although our body cannot synthesize, it plays a crucial role in tissue repair.

 Lysine supplements are thought to help control acne but there is no sufficient data to back the claim.
 However, this amino acid can benefit the skin in several ways.
 This article explores whether using lysine is good for treating acne and its other benefits for the skin.
 Read on!